Lehrter-Lab/Raw-Data-Processing/README.md

 This repository contains all necessary scripts for processing outputs by lab & field instrumentation.
 All higher functions should be contained with the repository of the project they were written for.

+## Shimadzu TOC-V scripts
 Shimadzu interpreter is deprecated.
 TNDOC should be used instead for TOC-V data.
+Samples should be labeled in the 'Sample Name' column.
+Quality controls and drift checks should have 'QC' in the 'Sample Name' column and an identifier in the 'Sample ID' column.